 The Berne Union today

-In 2011, members of the Berne Union collectively insured USD 1.8 trillion of exports and foreign direct investment – more than 10 percent of international trade.
+In 2014, members of the Berne Union collectively insured USD 1.9 trillion of exports and foreign direct investment – more than 10 percent of international trade, and indemnified USD 4.6 billion to exporters and investors, protecting them from losses suffered due to buyer defaults in all regions of the world.